 The Properties and Facilities Committee charter was last approved by the Board on 14 March 2019.
-The Committee was formed to review and advise the Board on matters pertaining to the properties and facilities owned by the Company.
+The Committee was formed to assist the Board to fulfil its corporate governance and overseeing responsibilities in relation to the properties and facilities owned by the Company.

-The Committee comprises not less than two and no more than five members, all of whom shall be non-executive Directors appointed by the Board.
+The Committee comprises not less than two and no more than five members, all of whom shall be non-executive Directors appointed by the Board, in addition to the Dean.